wangmartin616/FluentU/README.md

 5. npx react-native run-ios

 ## Libraries and modules used
-1. Video: I used react-native-Video module.
+1. Video: I used react-native-video module.
 2. State management: I didn't use any specific state management library for this testing project.
 I just used local state using React hooks.
 3. Styling library: I used @shopify/restyle module for managing theme and styling components.
 4. Design pattern: No